satcar77/tech-interview-problems/README.md

 ### Hard
 193. Given an array of integers and a number k, where 1 <= k <= length of the array, compute the maximum values of each subarray of length k.
 For example, given array = [10, 5, 2, 7, 8, 7] and k = 3, we should get: [10, 7, 8, 8], since:
+- 10 = max(10, 5, 2)

+- 7 = max(5, 2, 7)

+- 8 = max(2, 7, 8)

+- 8 = max(7, 8, 7)

 194. Implement an LFU (Least Frequently Used) cache.
 It should be able to be initialized with a cache size n, and contain the following methods:
+- set(key, value): sets key to value.
+If there are already n items in the cache and we are adding a new item, then it should also remove the least frequently used item.
+If there is a tie, then the least recently used key should be removed.
+- get(key): gets the value at key.
+If no such key exists, return null.
 Each operation should run in O(1) time.

 195. In a directed graph, each node is assigned an uppercase letter.
 We define a path's value as the number of most frequently-occurring letter